acetic acid

 Importance

-Characteristic flavour of some beer styles, eg India Pale Ale.
-Typical ‘cheesy’ character associated with beers of very high bitterness.
-Off-flavour at high concentrations.
+Isovaleric, sweaty, cheesy flavour notes are characteristic flavours of some beer styles, eg India Pale Ale.
+Typical ‘cheesy’ characters are often associated with beers of very high bitterness.
+In pale lager beers, isovaleric character is regarded as an off-flavour.

 CAS registry number